Court temporarily delays release of Trump files on January 6 - ExBulletin

 The November 30 arguments will take place before three judges appointed by Democratic presidents: Patricia Millett and Robert Wilkins, appointed by former President Barack Obama, and Ketanji Brown Jackson, appointed by Biden.

-His attorney, George Terwilliger, issued a response statement claiming that Meadows “remains under instructions from former President Trump to adhere to long-standing principles of executive privilege.”
+His attorney, George Terwilliger, issued a response statement saying Meadows “remains under instructions from former President Trump to abide by long-standing principles of executive privilege.

-“It now looks like the courts will have to resolve this conflict,” Terwilliger said.

-Associated Press editors Zeke Miller and Mark Sherman contributed to this report.

 Sources